Koredotcom/KnowledgeGraphGenerator/README.md

 Synonym generator is an add-on tool developed to help the bot developer derive synonyms for the nodes in the KG.
 For this, one need to follow the following basic steps:

 * **Step 1:** Run KG generator and create an ontology for the given questions.
 * **Step 2:** Run synonym generator, giving this ontology as input.
-Edit the synonyms file if required.
-* **Step 3:** Take the synonyms file that is generated and re-run KG generator with it to create the final ontology.
+* **Step 3:** Take the synonyms file that is generated, edit it as required, and re-run KG generator with it to create the final ontology.

 The synonym generator has the following modes of operation: